oneapi-src/oneDNN/tests/benchdnn/doc/driver_graph.md

             Multiple attributes value changes may be specified using the `*` delimeter.
 Multiple ops modification may be specified using the `+` delimeter.
 By default, the option value is empty, meaning values are taken from original graph.
  - `--expected-n-partitions=INT` -- Specify the number of expected partitions
     returned from the graph. `INT` is a non-negative integer value.
-When `INT` value is `0` (the default), the check is skipped.
+When `INT` value is `0`, the check is skipped.
+By default, the value is `1` which means the graph should be fused as one partition.
  - `--dt={undef [default], f32, bf16, f16}` -- Specify the data types in the
    input JSON file.
 Currently, you can define data types for pure floating-point input graph only.
 For example, you can specify `--dt=f16` for an `f32` graph